 “I loved when the kids would do funny little things.
-There was one girl who was in the isolation room (where the babies were) and she would tell us to go to sleep in Romanian.
+There was one girl who would tell us to go to sleep in Romanian.
 When we would pretend to sleep she would jump up on us and pretend to fall asleep.
 Those cute little fun things when they would play with us and make us laugh were my favorite.

 "I also had a favorite little boy would just have random spurts of energy and would go crazy and flail his arms around, stop look at you and smile and then go back to what he was doing.
 We would wait for it every day to see him do it, we loved it!"

 In What Way Did You Grow During Your Semester?